Business units

 - verification of First Nation interests in support of land claim activity and litigation

-The Subsurface Contracts Business Unit is responsible for managing the lifecycle of subsurface contracts and the issuance of all replacement contracts in support of the Treaty Land Entitlement process (TLE).
-Specific duties include:
+Responsible for managing the lifecycle of subsurface contracts and the issuance of all replacement contracts in support of the Treaty Land Entitlement (TLE) process, including:

 - drafting and issuing subsurface contracts (subsurface leases, permits, disposal and injection leases) and amendments in accordance with negotiated terms and conditions and with federal government regulations